houvvsm/Huvvvsm-To-Do-list/README.md

 HUVVSM — To-Do App

-TaskFlow is a modern, minimal, and responsive To-Do application built with vanilla HTML, CSS, and JavaScript.
+It is a modern, minimal, and responsive To-Do application built with vanilla HTML, CSS, and JavaScript.
 It features a glassmorphism UI, HUVVSM gradient identity, and localStorage persistence.

 ⸻

 Overview

-TaskFlow allows users to:
+HUVVSM — To-Do App allows users to:
 	•	Add tasks
 	•	Mark tasks as completed
 	•	Edit tasks inline